tdresser/greenbuttonengine/README.md

 # Green Button Engine

-This is a reusable library for convering [Green Button Engine](https://www.greenbuttondata.org/) XML into more usable formats (csv, influxdb, parquet).
+This is a reusable library for converting [Green Button Engine](https://www.greenbuttondata.org/) XML into more usable formats (csv, influxdb, parquet).

 Try it online [here](https://tdresser.github.io/greenbuttonengine/).